Updated June 23, 2020

-You can’t just throw up a page and forget about it, not if you hope use it to increase business.
+You can’t just throw up a page and forget about it, not if you hope use it to increase business for your massage practice.
 It is important to put thought into your page and to keep it current.
 Here are some basics:

-Cover photo and profile photo – This is the first thing your audience will see, so make it count.
+Cover photo and profile photo: This is the first thing your audience will see, so make it count.
 Use your logo or picture of yourself.
-Logo’s are great for branding but massage therapy is a personal experience, so a picture of you might work well.
+Logos are great for branding, but since massage therapy is a personal experience, a picture of you might work well.
 Try testing both!

-About section – This tends to get neglected, but it is so important.
-Make it clear and informative, anyone reading it should come away with a clear idea of who you are and what you do.
-Also add your contact information – phone number, link to website and physical address.
+About section: This tends to get neglected, but it is so important.
+Make it clear and informative.
+Anyone reading it should come away with a clear idea of who you are as a massage therapist and what it’s like to visit your massage practice.
+Add your contact information, including a phone number, link to your website and physical address.

-Your wall – People who have liked your page will see your posts in their newsfeed.
+Posts: People who have liked your page will see your posts in their newsfeed.
 This is your opportunity to engage and provide informative, meaningful content for your viewers.
 This should not be used as a way to barrage your fans with tons of self-promotional posts.
-This will result in viewers blocking your posts, or your whole page!
+This will result in viewers blocking your posts or your whole page!

 The best thing about Facebook Ads is that they are inexpensive compared to other types of local advertising, such as direct mail, radio ads, yellow pages and billboards.
 Facebook ads can effectively market your business for just a dollar a day!